Fife & Drum Corps

 preservation and continuation of fifing and drumming in America.

-Membership in the fife and drum is open to all males, ages 14 and
+Membership in the fife and drum is open to everyone, ages 14 and

 older.
 No prior musical experience is necessary, although it is helpful.
 The fife and drum meets at the Kentish Guards Armory, 1774 Armory St. in East Greenwich, RI on Wednesdays from 7:00 to 9:00